sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 We use `node_text_namespace=globals()` so that Pytorch Symbolic attempts to display variable names on nodes.
-This is nice for understanding what is going on in the graph.
+This is useful for understanding what is going on in the graph.
 It can be more difficult to use when graph was defined in a local namespace.
 Alternatively, you can use argument `node_text_func` to define your own custom labels on nodes.
-This argument is a `Callable` that takes `SymbolicData` as input and returns `str` as output.
+This argument is a `Callable` that takes Symbolic Data as input and returns `str` as output.
 By default, it displays underlying tensor shape.

 Be careful!
 Drawing utility is designed to display simple graphs